American Discovery Trail: Hiking records

 Joyce and Pete Cottrell, of Whitefield, New Hampshire, were the first to backpack the entire official route of the American Discovery Trail.
 They hiked the segments out of sequence over two calendar years, finishing in 2003.

 The first hikers to complete the trail in one continuous walk were Marcia and Ken Powers, a wife and husband team from Pleasanton, California.
 Their trail walk lasted from February 27 to October 15, 2005.
 They started out from Cape Henlopen State Park in Delaware and ended at Point Reyes, California.
 They traveled 5058 mi by foot, averaging 22 mi a day.

 The first person to backpack the entire 6,800. mi (including both Northern and Southern sections) in one continuous hike was Mike "Lion King" Daniel.
 He started from Cape Henlopen State Park on June 17, 2007, and ended at Point Reyes, California, on November 5, 2008.
 The first woman to backpack the entire 6,800 miles (10,944 km) solo in one continuous hike was Briana DeSanctis.
 She started on January 1, 2022, and ended her journey on February 10, 2024.

 The first person to cover the entire equestrian route on horseback was Matt Parker.
 He undertook the journey between May 2003 and November 2005.

 Notable locations

 At Cedar Rapids, a mural was posted on Greene Square in 2019 to mark both the American Discovery Trail, which passes through downtown, and the Cedar Lake-Smokestack Bridge project.

-The following notable locations are found along or adjacent to the route of the American Discovery Trail.
-They are listed from east to west to correspond with the itinerary typically followed by thru-hikers to take advantage of the best seasonal weather conditions.
+The following notable locations are found along or adjacent to the route of the American Discovery Trail, organized from east to west.